ipfs/devgrants/targeted-grants/lotus-farcaster.md

 * single miner with workers
 * multiple miners farm.

-We want to move from console based monitoring to a proactive professional monitoring grade. compared to the existing console tools, users will benefits :
+We want to move from console based monitoring to a proactive professional monitoring grade.
+Compared to the existing console tools, users will benefits :
 * consolidated information
 * data history
 * push notification